microsoft/vscode-react-native/README.md

 ### Expo Hermes

-Expo app is supporting Hermes Engine.
+Expo app is supporting Hermes Engine, and please note that Hermes engine is the default Javascript engine used by Expo since SDK 48.
+SDK 47 and lower version will no longer be supported in the next release.
+(Please refer to https://docs.expo.dev/guides/using-hermes/) We suggest everyone to upgrade your Expo projects to use Expo 48 or newer SDKs.

 You can add or remove `"jsEngine": "hermes"` in `app.json` to enable or disable Hermes Engine.
 And any changes for app engine you need to run `eas build` to rebuild your application.